Judicial Branch Home >

 Following the Law and Court Rules

-All persons (attorneys and self-represented parties) are required to know and follow the court rules.
+Anyone who handles a case in court (attorneys and self-represented parties) are required to know and follow the court rules.
 Ignorance of the rules is not an excuse for failure to follow the rules.
 In some situations, not following the rules can result in a case being dismissed, or in fines being assessed.
 Lawyers regularly read and re-read the MN Court Rules.
 If you are representing yourself, you must also study and follow the rules.
 If you do not understand the rules, you should ask a lawyer for help.

 Read Rights and Duties of Self-Represented Parties.

-See Laws, Rules & Resources for Civil Cases for a list of some of the rules that apply to civil actions.
+Read Laws, Rules & Resources for Civil Cases for a list of some of the rules that apply to civil actions.

 Get more help with legal research at law libraries throughout Minnesota.
 Law libraries are open to the public, and hours will vary.